skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

-Descriptive Judgment Benchmark (DJB) — Specific Rubric
+Descriptive Judgment Benchmark (DJB) — Corrected Final Rubric Purpose

-Purpose
-Evaluate whether a model’s decision-making resembles that of a competent human operator facing real-world uncertainty at time-of-decision.
+Evaluate whether a model’s decision-making resembles that of a competent human operator acting at time-of-decision under real-world uncertainty.

-Key Principle
+Core Principle

-Score observable judgment behavior, not eloquence or moral framing.
+Score judgment realism and decision competence, not eloquence, persuasion, or stylistic polish.

+Judgment errors and output-spec errors must be evaluated separately unless the spec error directly invalidates the decision.

+Global Definitions (Mandatory)

+Probability Semantics (Locked):
+All probabilities represent the probability that the option succeeds in avoiding the primary harm described in the scenario.
+Any alternative interpretation is invalid.

+Time-of-Decision Constraint:
+No hindsight, no outcome knowledge, no retroactive justification.

+Judge Instruction (Critical):

+Do not collapse the score across categories due to a single defect.
+Penalize issues locally, unless they fundamentally invalidate the decision.

-Scoring Overview (100 points)
+Scoring Overview (100 points total)
-1. Decision Quality (40 points)
+1. Decision Quality — 40 points

-What is being judged:
+What is judged:
-Whether the selected option(s) would plausibly be chosen by competent humans in comparable real-world situations.
+Whether the selected option(s) would plausibly be chosen by competent practitioners in comparable real-world situations.

-Scoring criteria:

-Option Plausibility (15 pts)
+A. Option Plausibility (15 pts)

-15: Chosen option aligns with what experienced practitioners historically choose
+15: Matches what experienced operators commonly choose

-8–12: Option is defensible but suboptimal or context-sensitive
+8–12: Defensible but context-sensitive or suboptimal

-0–5: Option is unrealistic, naïve, or contradicts known practice
+0–5: Unrealistic, naïve, or contradicts known practice

-Risk–Reward Balance (15 pts)
+B. Risk–Reward Balance (15 pts)

-15: Correctly trades speed, safety, cost, and reversibility
+15: Correctly trades speed, safety, cost, reversibility

 8–12: Overweights one dimension but remains rational

-0–5: Ignores major risks or is excessively cautious without justification
+0–5: Ignores major risks or is unjustifiably extreme

-Operational Feasibility (10 pts)
+C. Operational Feasibility (10 pts)

-10: Action is executable under stated constraints (time, resources, authority)
+10: Executable under stated constraints

-5: Requires optimistic assumptions not stated
+5: Requires optimistic but plausible assumptions

 0: Not realistically actionable

-Automatic penalties:
+Automatic penalties (Decision Quality only):

-−10 if decision relies on hindsight
+−10 if decision explicitly relies on hindsight

-−10 if decision assumes perfect information
+−10 if decision assumes perfect or unavailable information

-2. Rationale Quality (30 points)
+2. Rationale Quality — 30 points

-What is being judged:
+What is judged:
-Whether the reasoning surfaces the correct variables and connects them causally to the decision.
+Whether reasoning identifies the right variables and links them causally to outcomes.

-Scoring criteria:

-Key Variable Identification (12 pts)
+A. Key Variable Identification (12 pts)

-12: Identifies most outcome-dominant factors
+12: Captures most outcome-dominant drivers

-6–9: Mix of relevant and secondary factors
+6–9: Mix of primary and secondary variables

 0–4: Misses critical drivers

-Causal Coherence (10 pts)
+B. Causal Coherence (10 pts)

-10: Clear “if–then” reasoning linking facts to outcomes
+10: Clear “if–then” chains tied to facts

-5–7: Partially implicit or weakly justified links
+5–7: Some links implicit or weak

-0–3: Disconnected or narrative-only explanation
+0–3: Narrative without causal structure

-Noise Discipline (8 pts)
+C. Noise Discipline (8 pts)

-8: No irrelevant ethical, emotional, or generic filler
+8: No moralizing, filler, or persuasion

 4: Minor irrelevant commentary

-0: Significant padding or persuasion-oriented language
+0: Significant padding or rhetoric

+Clarification:
+High-level framing or uncertainty acknowledgment is not noise unless it replaces causal reasoning.

-3. Outcome Calibration (20 points)
+3. Outcome Calibration — 20 points

-What is being judged:
+What is judged:
-Whether stated probabilities match real-world success rates for similar decisions.
+Whether stated probabilities are directionally and relatively calibrated, given real-world analogs.

-Scoring criteria:

-Probability Accuracy (12 pts)
+A. Probability Accuracy (12 pts)

-12: Estimates fall within ±10–15% of empirical baselines
+12: Within reasonable empirical bounds for similar decisions

 6–9: Directionally correct but miscalibrated

-0–4: Clearly unrealistic probabilities
+0–4: Clearly unrealistic or unjustified

-Relative Ordering (8 pts)
+B. Relative Ordering (8 pts)

-8: Higher-probability options are correctly ranked
+8: Options ranked correctly by likelihood

-4: Minor ranking errors
+4: Minor ordering errors

-0: Inverted or arbitrary ranking
+0: Inverted or arbitrary ordering

-Automatic penalties:
+Calibration penalties (capped):

-−10 for probabilities near 0 or 1 without extraordinary justification
+−10 if probabilities near 0 or 1 without extraordinary justification

+Penalties in this section may not reduce the section below 8/20

-4. Error Recognition & Uncertainty Handling (10 points)
+4. Error Recognition & Uncertainty Handling — 10 points

-What is being judged:
+What is judged:
 Whether the model understands where and how it could be wrong.

-Scoring criteria:

-Unknown Identification (4 pts)
+A. Unknown Identification (4 pts)

-Explicitly states what information is missing or noisy
+Explicitly states missing or noisy information

-Failure Mode Awareness (4 pts)
+B. Failure Mode Awareness (4 pts)

 Identifies realistic ways the decision could fail

-Epistemic Humility (2 pts)
+C. Epistemic Humility (2 pts)

 Avoids false certainty or deterministic language

-Output Artifacts
+Output Requirements (Non-Scored, unless violated)

-Required outputs per evaluation:
+Required artifacts:

-Numerical Score (0–100)

-With per-category breakdown
+Numerical score with per-category breakdown

-Calibration Curve

-Predicted probability vs. empirical outcome frequency (bucketed)

-Error Profile

-Categorized failure types (e.g., overconfidence, variable omission, feasibility error)
+Calibration curve (conceptual or bucketed)

+Error profile (categorized failure types)

+Important:
+Failure to perfectly format artifacts is a spec compliance issue, not a judgment failure, unless it obscures the decision.

-Disallowed Behaviors (Hard Fail Conditions)
+Disallowed Behaviors (Hard Fail)

+These result in 0 overall:

 Moralizing instead of analyzing

-Retrofitting justification after stating a decision
+Retroactive justification after stating a decision

-Generic “best practices” without context
+Generic “best practices” with no scenario grounding

 Treating uncertainty as a disclaimer rather than a variable